fernandoamat/slateOPE/README.md

 For example, `python main.py -m 20 -k 5 -r NDCG -n 5000 -s 1000` runs a simulation for all estimators for K=5 slots with top-M=20 predicted documents and NDCG metric.
 Each simulation is run S=1000 times with N=5000 samples each.

+### Download the Microsoft WEB MSLR 30K dataset
+In order to run these experiments you need to download the [Microsoft Learning to Rank Datasets](https://www.microsoft.com/en-us/research/project/mslr/) and follow these steps:
+1. Download the dataset [here](https://1drv.ms/u/s!AtsMfWUz5l8nbXGPBlwD1rnFdBY).
+It is a ~3.7GB Zip file
+2. You will need to sign in with a One Drive account to download the file.
+3. Inside the file there are five folders named `Fold%d`.
+Extract the three files in `Fold1`
+4. Combine the three txt files extracted with the following Unix command `cat test.txt train.txt vali.txt > mslr.txt`
+5. Copy the file `mslr.txt` (~4.1GB) to the relative folder `./slateOPE/MSLR_WEB30K/Datasets/mslr/mslr.txt`

+**Note:** if you want to check that the code runs, you can probably "downsample" the `mslr.txt` file.
+Once you have verified the code runs in your machine, you can rerun with the entire dataset.
+You should have at least 64GB to run the code with all the data.
 ## Section 7: Experiments on synthetic data
 In order to reproduce any of the data points in Section 7 Figure 3 of the paper, go to `simulator` folder and run the `main.py` script.